NTA Young Professionals

 The NTA YP group will select the winners with final approval from the NTA Board of Directors.
 Awards will be presented at Travel Exchange ’17 in San Antonio during a luncheon.
 Award winners will be published in Courier.

-2017 NTA Top 5 Young Professionals
+2017 NTA Top 5 Young Professionals (Two classes)

 At Travel Exchange ’17 in St. Louis we presented the NTA Top 5 Young Professionals Awards for the very first time.
 Our inaugural winners are pictured below.